amoncaldas/WPP/webapp/README.md

 - `$store` - accessor to app store that used vuex

 - `lodash` - accessor to lodash lib, useful for manipulate arrays an objects.

-## Dashboard ##

-### Pages ###

-- `activate` - the page land when the user clicks in the activation link sent to the email.
-It gets the data from the url and and run a request to the back-end to activate the user account.
-If the user id is wrong or the activation code is not valid any more, it will show a corresponding error.
-- `api-docs` - the API documentation parser and interface builder that creates the interactive documentation playground, allowing a user to explore all the API endpoints, resources and responses on the fly, live.
-This page is composed of several sub-components, specialized services and adapters (responsible for adapting a provided API doc for the interface builder).
-Among others, this page uses the `@/fragments/ors-map` and `@/fragments/ors-table` components
-- `Auth` - page where the authentication component resides
-- `Home` - page where the user is redirected to after login.
-This page contains a tab component, with two tabs:
-  - `tokens` - where the user token a listed and where s/he can remove/create tokens and also see the token usage and quota
-  - `profile` - where the user can see and edit his/her own profile, including password.
-It uses the `@/fragments/forms/User.vue` form component.
-- `password` a folder that contains the password request and reset components
-  - `request` - allow the user to request a password reset link
-  - `reset` - allow the user to redefine the password after clicking the email link sent after requesting a password reset.
-- `signup` - where the user can create an account filling the form or via single-click using a github account.
-It uses the `@/fragments/forms/User.vue` form component.

 ### Menu ###